carleenaortega/STAT545-participation/README.md

 Upload rmd_exploration.Rmd and its output formats (**md**, pdf and html) Upload rmd_exploration-slides.Rmd both as Rmd and html(or pdf) formats

-Class Meeting 5 Intro to plotting with ggplot2, Part I Complete cm005-ggplot_intro.Rmd worksheet.
-Instructor version can be found here Submit .Rmd file along with knitted version of your choice (pdf, md or html format) Class Meeting 6 Intro to data wrangling, Part I Complete cm006-dplyr_exercise.Rmd worksheet.
+Class Meeting 6 Intro to data wrangling, Part I Complete cm006-dplyr_exercise.Rmd worksheet.
 Instructor version can be found here Submit .Rmd file along with knitted version of your choice (pdf, md or html format)